aig0003/HtmlNotes-References/README.md

-This is repository for notes, examples and projects inspired by The Web Developer Bootcamp on Udemy.
+This is repository for notes, examples and projects inspired by The Web Developer Bootcamp on Udemy (https://www.udemy.com/course/the-web-developer-bootcamp/).
 Some examples and notes are similar to those in covered in the course but are not clones and still should showcase practice and practical skill.